hangrybear666/07-devops-bootcamp__docker/README.md

 3. Install additional dependencies on remote

 	Some Linux distros ship without the `netstat` command we use.
 In that case run `apt install net-tools` or `dnf install net-tools` on fedora et cetera.
-Do the same with the `jq` package for parsing .json files for step 10 of the Exercises.

 4. Create environment file in node-app/ folder and add secrets Add an `.env` file in your repository's node-app directory and add the following key value-pairs: